-Data not available Figure 5.
-Effect of nitrogen applied as fall or spring urea (data averaged for both timings) plus the nitrate in a four-foot on sugar beet early to mid-July petiole nitrate measured from the newest fully developed leaf at two Minnesota locations during the 2021 growing season.
+Figure 5a.
+Effect of nitrogen applied as fall or spring urea (data averaged for both timings) on sugar beet early to mid-July petiole nitrate measured from the newest fully developed leaf at two Minnesota locations during the 2021 growing season.
 Samples were collected but had not been analyzed at the time of this report.